Master of Science in Biomedical Sciences

 The Biomedical Sciences program is designed to develop fundamental concepts and skills in research along with a focus on a specialized area of biomedical study.
 The program is appropriate for students who wish to obtain a masters level biomedical education in a medical school environment, or who wish to strengthen their credentials for medical school, dental school, or other professional degree program.

-The curriculum for the Biomedical Sciences program includes a minimum of 32 credit hours along with specialized study in a particular area of biomedical research and health science.
-Each student’s study program is determined with the approval of the student’s research adviser and advisory committee.
+The curriculum for the Biomedical Sciences program includes a minimum of 31.5 credit hours along with specialized study in a particular area of biomedical research and health science.
+Each student’s study program is determined with the approval of the student’s research advisor and advisory committee.